-Epting Events would like to invite you to make your Athens wedding weekend even more special by renting one of the beautifully restored houses on The Hill - a historic landmark in the Athens community.
+Epting Events would like to invite you to make your Athens weekend experience even more special by renting one of the beautifully restored houses on The Hill - a historic landmark in the Athens community.

 Tucked away on the trees is the Quinn Cottage, or commonly known as the Yellow House.
 The single story Quinn Cottage was built in 1930 on its current location.
-It has 3 bedrooms, 2 baths, living room, dining room, kitchen and large back porch that looks onto the “Soccer Field”.

 Make you and your guests' experiences truly one of a kind by renting one of The Hill Houses today!